steinbeck/HamsterWheel/README.md

 well as a file named 'TODO' which holds a list of tasks.

 The script todo.py, HamsterWheel's only file :), walks through the directory tree under $PROJECTS and accepts the directory name as a project name, unless the folder is called "Materials".
 If it finds a TODO file, it parses its lines into a list of tasks for this folder.
+If you want to keep a list of tasks that are done, you can precede a line with 'DONE' and a date in the format YYYY-MM-DD.
+For now, this line is simply ignored.

 ## Usage
 ```